paulbarbu/blog/content/post/360-feedback.md

 Still, I would really like that the actionable feedback be delivered to me when I ask at the end of 1-1s _"what I can change, what can I do different?"_ in person - so I can discuss and learn more 🙂 but... psychological safety is not yet at that level unfortunately.
 So ... on to increasing it together with the HR department by running stay-in interviews (something that I didn't know existed until now).

-One interesting point from my peer, with which I agree, is that usually the negative feedback of one person, delivered in a retrospective meeting (oh, hey, SCRUM) can actually negatively influence the other team members which, initially, didn't share this opinion.
-Hence, this form of feedback gathering is a nice addition to these retro meetings (which anyway, according to SCRUM are focused on the process itself).
+One interesting point from my peer that asked me about these, with which I agree, is that usually the negative feedback of one person, delivered in a retrospective meeting (oh, hey, SCRUM) can actually negatively influence the other team members which, initially, didn't share this opinion.
+Hence, this form of feedback gathering is a nice addition to these retro meetings - which anyway, according to SCRUM are focused on the process itself and this is more high level, department & me oriented, not per project itself or one project specific team.

 <small>